 A sulcus (plural, sulci) is a shallow groove.

 The deeper fissures divide the cerebrum into five lobes (see Figure 1; most lobes are named after bordering skull bones): the frontal lobe, the parietal lobe, the temporal lobe, the occipital lobe, and the insula.
 All but the insula are visible from the outside surface of the brain.

 A cross section of the cerebrum shows three distinct layers of nervous tissue (see the list below and Figure 2):

 The cerebral cortex is a thin outer layer of gray matter.
 Such activities as speech, evaluation of stimuli, conscious thinking, and control of skeletal muscles occur here.
 These activities are grouped into motor areas, sensory areas, and association areas.

 The cerebral white matter underlies the cerebral cortex.
-It contains mostly myelinated axons that connect cerebral hemispheres (association fibers), connect gyri within hemispheres (commissural fibers), or connect the cerebrum to the spinal cord (projection fibers).
-The corpus callosum is a major assemblage of association fibers that forms a nerve tract that connects the two cerebral hemispheres.
+It contains mostly myelinated axons that connect cerebral hemispheres (commissural fibers), connect gyri within hemispheres (association fibers), or connect the cerebrum to the spinal cord (projection fibers).
+The corpus callosum is a major assemblage of commissural fibers that forms a nerve tract that connects the two cerebral hemispheres.